LogtalkDotOrg/logtalk3/manuals/_sources/refman/control/external_call_1.rst.txt

    {Goal}

 This control construct allows the programmer to bypass the Logtalk compiler.
-It can be used to wrap a source file term (either a clause or a directive) to bypass the term-expansion mechanism.
-Similarly, it can be used to wrap a goal to bypass the goal-expansion mechanism.
-When used to wrap a goal, it is opaque to cuts and the argument is called within the context of the pseudo-object :ref:`objects_user`.
+It can also be used to wrap a source file term (either a clause or a directive) to bypass the term-expansion mechanism.
+Similarly, it can also be used to wrap a goal to bypass the goal-expansion mechanism.
+When used to wrap a goal, it is opaque to cuts and the argument is called within the context of the pseudo-object :ref:`user <objects_user>`.
 It is also possible to use ``{Closure}`` as the first argument of ``call/2-N`` calls.
 In this case, ``Closure`` will be extended with the remaining arguments of the ``call/2-N`` call in order to construct a goal that will be called